VectorPrivacy/Vector-SDK/README.md

 ## Features

 - Create vector bots with customizable metadata
-- Send and receive private messages
+- Send and receive private messages and files
 - Handle notifications for gift wrap events
 - Configure proxy settings for .onion relays
 - Add and manage relays